marcusoyang/propeller-mapping-challenge/README.md

 Specification link (29 NOV 2021): https://github.com/PropellerAero/frontend-coding-challenge

 A react app that displays [tiles from the server](https://github.com/PropellerAero/frontend-coding-challenge#where-can-i-get-my-tiles) in the style of a 2D map view.
-Utilizing zero exiting mapping frameworks such as Leaflet, Mapbox, etc.
+Utilizing zero existing mapping frameworks such as Leaflet, Mapbox, etc.

 Features: